Brad Hansen, D.M.A.

 Office: LH 237C

 Dr. Hansen is Music Theory Coordinator for the School of Music.
-He teaches Theory, Keyboard Harmony, Sight Singing, Ear Training, Orchestration, Analytical Technique, and Composition.
-He also directs the Recording Arts and Music Production (RAMP) program at PSU, and has built a state-of-the-art Computer Music Lab.
+He teaches Theory at all levels, Formal Analysis, Orchestration, Counterpoint, Analytical Technique, Contemporary Analysis, and Composition.
+He founded the Recording Arts and Music Production (RAMP) program at PSU, and built a state-of-the-art Computer Music Lab.
 In all of his classes the underlying goal is for students to know themselves and to discover meaning in their lives.

 From 1995-2000 he was Director of Distance Learning and managed technical programs in the School of Extended Studies.
 Brad began teaching music at Portland State in 2000.
 He taught at the University of Mississippi, Ball State University, and Humboldt State University prior to joining the faculty at PSU.